sublimator/ripple-gdb/README.md

 ### Notes

-* This inlines std library pretty printers converted to work with C++
+* This inlines std library pretty printers converted to work with Python

 ### TODO